stytchauth/stytch-management-go/DEVELOPMENT.md

 1. Clone this repo.
 2. To test your changes locally replace the import in your test project's go.mod with `replace github.com/stytchauth/stytch-management-go => ../stytch-management-go` where `../stytch-management-go` is the path to your cloned copy of stytch-management-go.

+## Local Testing

+1. Create a workspace management key and secret from your Stytch workspace
+1. Use the template in .env.example to create a file .env with these credentials
+1. run `make test`

+If using an IDE to test, you must add that environment to your test setup, otherwise the tests will be skipped.

+There are helper functions built in to our tests (see `DisposableProject()` in client_test.go) that will create temporary projects and then delete them in order to test all the endpoints.
+This will not affect any existing projects.

 ## Issues and Pull Requests

 Please file issues in this repo.
 We don't have an issue template yet, but for now, say whatever you think is important!